Shanghainese: History

-Since 2005, movements have emerged to protect Shanghainese.
+Since 2005, movements to protect Shanghainese have emerged.
 At municipal legislative discussions in 2005, former Shanghai opera actress Ma Lili moved to "protect" the language, stating that she was one of the few remaining Shanghai opera actresses who still retained authentic classic Shanghainese pronunciation in their performances.
 Shanghai's former party boss Chen Liangyu, a native Shanghainese himself, reportedly supported her proposal.
 Shanghainese has been reintegrated into pre-kindergarten education, with education of native folk songs and rhymes, as well as a Shanghainese-only day on Fridays in the Modern Baby Kindergarten.
-Professor Qian Nairong is working on efforts to save the language.
+Professor Qian Nairong, linguist and head of the Chinese Department at Shanghai University, is working on efforts to save the language.
 In response to criticism, Qian reminds people that Shanghainese was once fashionable, saying, "the popularization of Mandarin doesn't equal the ban of dialects.
 It doesn't make Mandarin a more civilized language either.
 Promoting dialects is not a narrow-minded localism, as it has been labeled by some netizens".
-Professor Qian has also urged for Shanghainese to be taught in other sectors of education, due to kindergarten and university courses being insufficient.
+Qian has also urged for Shanghainese to be taught in other sectors of education, due to kindergarten and university courses being insufficient.

 During the 2010s, many achievements have been made to preserve Shanghainese.
 In 2011, Hu Baotan wrote Longtang (弄堂, "Longtang"), the first ever Shanghainese novel.
 In June 2012, a new television program airing in Shanghainese was created.
 In 2013, buses in Shanghai started using Shanghainese broadcasts.
 In 2017, Apple's iOS 11 introduced Siri in Shanghainese, being only the third Sinitic language to be supported, after Standard Mandarin and Cantonese.
 In 2018, the Japanese-Chinese animated anthology drama film Flavors of Youth had a section set in Shanghai, with significant Shanghainese dialogue.
 In January 2019, singer Lin Bao released the first Shanghainese pop record Shanghai Yao (上海謠, "Shanghai Ballad").
 In December 2021, the Shanghainese-language romantic comedy movie Myth of Love (愛情神話) was released.
 Its box office revenue was ¥260 million, and response was generally positive.
+Similarly, in December 2023, the TV show Blossoms Shanghai (繁花) aired with the primary language being Shanghainese.

 Today, around half the population of Shanghai can converse in Shanghainese, and a further quarter can understand it.
 Though the number of speakers has been declining, a large number of people want to preserve it.